 Just like every kid growing up in small-town Canada, Graham dreamed of using these hands to control a puck in the NHL.
 While Graham’s focus eventually shifted to golf, his passion for hockey remains steadfast.
 Graham’s ‘Hockey Glove’ head cover is a favourite on TOUR and he is quick to tell anyone who will listen that the Calgary Flames are in fact Stanley Cup contenders.

 Graham enjoys a wide variety of music, but country is his go to either when travelling or working out in the gym.
-Stay tuned, Graham will be releasing a playlist of his favourite music shortly.

 Graham carries Canada and Saskatchewan in his heart wherever he goes, and at every opportunity heads home to Saskatchewan with his wife Ruby to visit friends, family, and all who have supported his journey.
 On the course Graham marks his Titleist Pro V1x’s with a Canadian maple leaf, and dons the national colours of red and white for the final round of every tournament he competes in to create a signature look referred to as #CanadianSunday.

 To escape the grind of professional golf and relax away from the course, Graham often heads outdoors.
 Graham has hunted in far-away places such as Zimbabwe, and cites an Alaskan fishing adventure where he caught a 55 pound King Salmon as being the trip of a lifetime.
 Graham is respectful of nature and wildlife, and enjoys most the comradery of the experience.
 Many of Graham’s friendly rounds at his home course in Boise end up being decided by who caught the most largemouth bass from one of the courses ponds.